kavejo/TransportAgents/ReadMe.md

 ## Features

 - AutoResponderAgent: Sends an automatic response to emails directed to a mailbox or address that is being deprecated/removed
+- DomainReroutingAgent: Rewrite the routing domain to be a differnt one (can be used to re-route traffic via a specific send connector matching the domain name space)
 - HeaderAgent: Insert a custom header with a custom value in the header of every message that traverse the mail server
 - NDRAgent: Drops Non-Delivery Report (NDR) that contains in the body the word "DELETE"
 - RecipientDomainRewriteAgent: For any message sent to an address whose domain part is "contoso.com", it redirect the message to the same recipient on domain "tailspin.com"